The 19th Amendment: Why 100 Years Matter

 About the Author

-Rebecca Reed is the Associate Director of Area Development for Area II for Fraternity Headquarters.
-She earned her Bachelor of Arts in History and American Studies at Lycoming College.
+Rebecca Reed earned her Bachelor of Arts in History and American Studies at Lycoming College.
 Upon her graduation, she traveled for the Fraternity as an Educational Leadership Consultant from 2017-2018.
 Rebecca currently resides in Charleston, South Carolina, with her fiancé, Billy, and puppy, Yankee Doodle, where she enjoys visiting local historical sights and spending time at the beach.